liupeirong/dapr-grpc-greeter/Server/README.md

 ```

 ## How to run and debug the service?
 * Install Dapr in your environment.
+Update `.dapr/config.yaml` to enable `proxy.grpc` as mentioned above.
 * Check `appsettings.{environment}.json` to note
   * the Kestrel server port that grpc will be listening on
   * the Dapr pubsub broker